 Honestly, though, if you're already on your iOS/iPadOS device and you're willing to install a single, free Safari Extension, I believe you'll find Web Inspector to be the single, simplest method of retrieving your station's UCSID.

-4. In the DOM tab, use the search icon to filter for ucsid.
+tab, use the search icon to filter for ucsid

 Broadcasts is a very popular and highly-praised universal Apple application for internet radio streaming.
 By default, my What's on NPR? shortcut includes an action to begin streaming a station in Broadcasts, but it requires further configuration.